mikelawrence/WiFi-Septic-Controller/README.md

 _Note: The LMZ21700 Simple Switcher, SAMD21G18 ARM Processor, and ATWINC1500 WiFi Module have exposed pads on the bottom which requires either a reflow oven or hot air to solder properly._

+For Bill of Materials generation I use my version of [KiBoM](https://github.com/mikelawrence/KiBoM) forked from [SchrodingersGat](https://github.com/SchrodingersGat/KiBoM).

 ## Status
 * Rev 1.1 PCB has been updated to support KiCad 5.1 libraries.
 Some footprints changed when libraries were updated but changes were minimal.
 This board has NOT been tested.
   * Order the PCB from [OSH Park](https://oshpark.com/shared_projects/a805S6zq).